end2endzone/end2endzone-hugo/content/blog/2016-03-25-bitreader-an-arduino-library-for-reading-writing-data-as-chunks-of-bits.md

 As most arduino developers have faced, the amount of memory available on embedded devices is pretty limited.
 Having a way to save bits or our precious memory is interesting.

-BitReader is an arduino library that allows one to read or write data as chunks of bits.<!--more-->
+BitReader is an arduino library that allows one to read or write data as chunks of bits.
 Skip to the [download section](#Download) for quick download.

 # Purpose